 We selected these sites in Tanzania, as this is where the involvement of NGOs with mothers impacted by albinism is focused, and where there are high rates of albinism and threats to human rights.

-We are in the early stages of data collection in South Africa.
-Due to COVID-19, we were unable to travel and gather together for face-to-face interviews as was planned in 2020.
+Data collection is complete in South Africa.
+Due to the COVID-19 pandemic, we are unable to travel and gather together for face-to-face interviews as was planned in 2020.
 Following REB amendments, we developed a method for virtual fieldwork to allow research to move forward until the time that it is safe to be together in person.
-Data collection is currently underway in the Northern Cape province and we will begin fieldwork in Gauteng and KwaZulu-Natal shortly.
+Data collection is locations are in Northern Cape and Gauteng province.
 These sites were chosen based on the locations of our research partners as well as to ensure a broad and varied sample of experiences.

-As travel restrictions ease, we hope to begin fieldwork in Ghana in early 2022.
+As travel restrictions ease, we hope to begin face-to-face fieldwork in Ghana in early 2024.